ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f407/examples/i2c/eeprom/readme.txt

   **************************************************************************
   */

-  this demo is based on the at-start board and AT32-Comm-EV, in this demo, use hardware i2c1 write or read data based on the memory device. if the communication is successful, led3 will turn on, if the communication fails, led2 will keep flashing.
+  this demo is based on the at-start board and AT32-Comm-EV, in this demo, use hardware i2c2 write or read data based on the eeprom device. if the communication is successful, led3 will turn on, if the communication fails, led2 will keep flashing.

   attention: